yellowmachine/yellow-machine/README.md

 });
 ```

-This is an example with more flexibility:
+This is a real example:

 ```js
 const {context as C} = require("yellow-machine")